inform-health-informatics/emap-helper/README.md

 Advice on working with JupyterBook is available [here](https://jupyterbook.org/intro.html).

 ## Conventions
+- With great power ... pushing from UCLH machines risks leaking data so .gitattributes is set to remove all notebook outputs.
+If you want to show this work, then you must manually copy into a markdown cell.
 - Use feature branching with your username as prefix, e.g. *steve/oxygen* and create PRs against `dev`
 - Once code has matured, as decided by consensus, it will move to `stable`